smart-on-fhir/smart-on-fhir.github.io/authorization/scopes-and-launch-context/index.md

 that comes alongside the access token.
 This token must be [validated according to the OIDC specification](http://openid.net/specs/openid-connect-core-1_0.html#IDTokenValidation).

-2. Access to a `UserInfo` endpoint which can return a more complete set of claims abuot the authenticated end-user.
-Details about OIDC's `UserInfo` endpoitn are [provided here](http://openid.net/specs/openid-connect-core-1_0.html#UserInfo).
+2. Access to a `UserInfo` endpoint which can return a more complete set of claims about the authenticated end-user.
+Details about OIDC's `UserInfo` endpoint are [provided here](http://openid.net/specs/openid-connect-core-1_0.html#UserInfo).

 *TODO*: